 Part 1 shows how to make the simplest possible version of the SuperHouse Air Quality Sensor, the “Basic” version.

-Part 2 will show how to improve it to make a more advanced “Display” version, and Part 3 will step it right up with the “Pro” version.
+Part 2 shows how to improve it to make a more advanced “Display” version, Part 3 is a detailed walkthrough of how the firmware works, Part 4 will explain how various Air Quality Index calculations are done around the world, and Part 5 will step it right up with the “Pro” version with VOC sensor.

 - Plantower PMS5003 particular matter sensor